 Mia works with clients of all identities, specialising in styling trans, fat and disabled bodies with a sensitive approach to dysphoria and ability.
 They have gained a reputation in the queer scene as someone who makes the set a comfortable and positive environment whilst achieving their clients wishes.
 Their portfolio of glamorous, high fashion and sexy images is a testament to their personal approach and the level of comfort they provide for their clients.

-Mia founded FEM ZINE London in 2017 and has since published six zines and publications, hosted three day festivals, over fifty workshops and events and sold zines in major retailers and independent stores across the world.
+Mia founded FEM ZINE London in 2017 and has since published seven zines and publications, hosted three day festivals, over fifty workshops and events and sold zines in major retailers and independent stores across the world.
 FEM ZINE London has become a pivotal platform in the zine community.

 Mia became a sessional lecturer and tutor for fashion promotion foundation at Ravensbourne university in 2019 offering workshops, tutorials and developing teaching curriculum for the course.